CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Foundations-of-Cybersecurity/README.md

 ---

-# 🧩 Foundations of Cybersecurity – Module 2
+# 🧩 Module 2: Foundations of Cybersecurity

 ## 🕰️ A Brief History of Cybersecurity